michelin/ns4kafka/README.md

 Success AccessControlEntry/test-acl-topic (created)
 ````

-3. **Still** isn't enough.
-Now you must link this Namespace to a project team.
+Still isn't enough.
+Now you must link this namespace to a project team.
 Enters the RoleBinding Resource

 ````yaml
 # role-binding.yml
 ---